Learn

 The 8 dimensions of AEO scoring

-Foglift’s AEO Content Score evaluates your content across 8 weighted dimensions.
+Foglift’s AI Readiness score evaluates your content across 8 weighted dimensions.
 Each dimension contributes to your overall citability by AI search engines.
 See our roundup of best AEO tools for platforms that help with content optimization.

 1.Structured Data Richness

 15%Presence and quality of JSON-LD, microdata, and schema.org markup.
-Sam Goto stated at Google Search Central Live Madrid (April 2025) that structured data is a direct input into AI Overview generation; Microsoft has made parallel statements about Bing Copilot (March 2025).
+Foglift's Q2 2026 AEO Readiness study found 29.6% of scanned domains shipped no JSON-LD at all.
+Sam Goto stated at Google Search Central Live Madrid (April 2025) that structured data is a direct input into AI Overview generation.

 2.Heading Clarity